Logo

 Bob Marley had to see two doctors before a biopsy was done, which confirmed acral lentiginous melanoma.

-Shortly afterward, Bob Marley's health deteriorated as his cancer had spread throughout his body.
+Shortly after, Bob Marley's health deteriorated as his cancer had spread throughout his body.

-The rest of the tour was canceled, and Bob Marley sought treatment at the clinic of Josef Issels in Rottach-Egern, Bavaria, Germany, where he underwent an alternative cancer treatment called Issels treatment, partly based on avoidance of certain foods, drinks, and other substances.
+The rest of the tour was cancelled, and Bob Marley sought treatment at the Josef Issels' clinic in Rottach-Egern, Bavaria, Germany, where he underwent an alternative cancer treatment called Issels treatment, partly based on avoidance of certain foods, fluids, and other substances.

-Bob Marley was buried in a chapel near his birthplace in Nine Mile; his casket contained his red Gibson Les Paul guitar, a Bible opened at Psalm 23, and a stalk of ganja placed there by his widow Rita Marley.
+Bob Marley was buried in a chapel near his birthplace in Nine Mile; Marley's casket contained his red Gibson Les Paul guitar, a Bible opened at Psalm 23, and a stalk of cannabis placed there by his widow Rita Marley.

 Bob Marley's voice was an omnipresent cry in our electronic world.